 How Long Do I Have to File a Motorcycle Accident Lawsuit in Florida?

-When a motorcycle accident is fatal, survivors have just two years to bring a wrongful death claim in Florida.
+When a motorcycle accident is fatal, survivors have two years from the date of death to bring a wrongful death claim in Florida.

 Schedule a Free Consultation with Our St. Petersburg Motorcycle Accident Lawyers

 A motorcycle accident can leave your life changed forever.
 You may be left with a long and painful recovery, substantial medical bills, and even permanent impairment that prevents you from working.
 This financial burden should not be on you when someone else caused your accident.